+Campus police officers are California POST certified peace officers with full law enforcement authority to make arrests, issue citations, and investigate crimes anywhere in the state of California pursuant to California Penal Code Section 830.32.
 Campus security officers are not police officers and only have a private person's power of arrest.
-The officers have received the required Bureau of Security and Investigative Services training through U.S. Security Associates, Inc. and possess current guard cards.
+The officers have received the required Bureau of Security and Investigative Services training through Contact Security, Inc. and possess current guard cards.
 Once assigned to the Rio Hondo campus, campus security officers are provided training in campus procedures, rules and regulations.
-That training includes: campus and equipment orientation, response to calls, preliminary criminal investigation and reports, parking enforcement duties, and transportation duties.
+That training includes, but is not limited to, campus and equipment orientation, response to calls, preliminary criminal investigation and report writing, parking enforcement duties, and transportation duties.
 The officers have been given the authority by Rio Hondo College to issue citations for violations of campus parking regulations.